learn-co-curriculum/dsc-machine-learning-with-spark-lab/README.md

     Feature  MARRIAGE  has:  [Row(MARRIAGE='0'), Row(MARRIAGE='Other'), Row(MARRIAGE='Married'), Row(MARRIAGE='Single')]

 Interesting... it looks like we have some extraneous values in each of our categories.
 Let's look at some visualizations of each of these to determine just how many of them there are.
-Create bar plots of the variables EDUCATION and MARRIAGE to see how many of the undefined values there are.
-After doing so, come up with a strategy for accounting for the extra value.
+Create bar plots of the variables `'EDUCATION'` and `'MARRIAGE'` to see how many of the undefined values there are.
+After doing so, come up with a strategy for accounting for the extra values.

 ```python